esotericpig/jeso/README.md

 | build/libs/jeso-x.x.x-sources.jar |
 | build/distributions/jeso-x.x.x-javadoc.zip |

-Alternatively, you can build everything into one "fat" jar (including dependent jars):
+Alternatively, you can build everything into one "fat" jar, which includes dependent jars (if any):

 `$ ./gradlew(.bat) clean buildFatRelease -x check -x test`